CasperBonde/VideoEventPlayer/README.md

 # VideoEventPlayer
-Raspberry Pi headless video playback engine with event triggering based on video timing
+Raspberry Pi headless video playback engine with event triggering based on video timing.
+The current version is in Danish.